 Now we’re getting down to the uses that you may be more interested in as a woodworker or DIYer.

-Mineral spirits can be used to treat butcher block countertops, as it has a protective and preserving effect.
+Mineral oil can be used to treat butcher block countertops, as it has a protective and preserving effect.
 People often use it to treat cutting boards, wooden utensils, wooden salad bowls, and similar wooden items that are going to be used for food handling purposes.
 The application of mineral oil helps to prevent the wood from absorbing water in the future.

 Mineral oil is also sometimes used to treat poker chips.
 Stoneworkers sometimes use it to polish alabaster, and various workers apply mineral oil while they are honing and sharpening any tools with bladed edges.
 The mineral oil helps to prevent rusting of the blades.

 Mineral Oil as a Finish for Wood

 As you consider the benefits of mineral oil, you are most likely thinking of it as a type of wood finish.
 This non-toxic, clear, odorless substance does work fairly well on certain wood surfaces.
 It does offer anywhere near the level of protection that a polyurethane finish does, but it can supply minimal protection.

 When you use mineral oil on wood, you can expect the oil to seep into the wood.
 As it saturates the wood, you will likely need to use multiple coats of the mineral oil to get the full protective effect.
 You want the wood to be thoroughly saturation for optimum benefit.